 - site visits.

-Table 19 provides many examples of documents that may prove useful as audit evidence in an audit of financial assurances.
+Table 13 provides many examples of documents that may prove useful as audit evidence in an audit of mining revenues.

-Table 19 – Examples of Documentary Evidence that May Be Useful in an Audit of Financial Assurances for Site Remediation
+Table 13 – Example of Documentary Evidence that May Be Useful in an Audit of Mining Revenues

-Interviews with key managers and staff in the organization(s) responsible for collecting and managing financial assurances can be valuable testimonial evidence in an audit of financial assurances for site remediation.
-Interviews of relevant stakeholders and industry members may also be useful, depending on the specific audit focus.
+Interviews with key managers and staff in the organization(s) responsible for collecting mining revenues can be valuable testimonial evidence in an audit of mining revenues.
+Interviews of industry associations, relevant stakeholders, and representatives of other jurisdictions may also be useful, depending on the specific audit focus.

 While testimonial evidence is usually considered weaker than documentary evidence, interviews can be useful to: